-VI.A.1.a).(1) Culture of Safety
+VI.A.1.a).(1)

 A culture of safety requires continuous identification of vulnerabilities and a willingness to transparently deal with them.
 An effective organization has formal mechanisms to assess the knowledge, skills, and attitudes of its personnel toward safety in order to identify areas for improvement.